What do we call her, the wife of Prince William?

 On this site, I use the common usage "Princess Diana" in many articles, because so many people who are looking for the information look for it under that title.
 (Similarly, I've used "women's suffrage" instead of "woman suffrage" even when it's anachronistic, because most people research looking for that rather than "woman suffrage.")

-Today, Camilla, second wife of Prince Charles, is technically Princess of Wales, but she prefers to use the title Duchess of Cornwall, based on one of Charles' many other titles, the Duke of Cornwall.
+Camilla, second wife of Prince Charles, is (as of 2011) technically Princess of Wales, but she uses the title Duchess of Cornwall, based on one of Charles' many other titles, the Duke of Cornwall.
 Whether she will have the title of Queen if or when Charles succeeds his mother and becomes King is another matter entirely, a matter of some conflict -- but both Charles and Camilla are said to be leaning towards a "yes."

 Meanwhile, just as Diana was generally called Princess Diana or Princess Di, it's likely inevitable that Catherine will be called Princess Catherine (I heard an interview this morning with one of the royals calling her just that) or even Princess Kate.

-Oh, and one more thought.
-Though Catherine might one day become Queen Catherine, if or when William becomes King -- but many Queens Consort are known to history by their names before marriage.
+One more thought.
+Catherine could one day become Queen Catherine, if or when William becomes King -- but many Queens Consort are known to history by their names before marriage.
 Thus, we remember Elizabeth Bowes-Lyon, Anne Hyde, Catherine of Valois, Eleanor of Aquitaine, and so on.
-So Catherine may be known to history simply as Catherine Middleton.
+So Catherine is likely to be known to history simply as Catherine Middleton.